reza-asad/Crowd-Detector/README.md

 One contains data about peoples location and is updated every day due to lack of memory storage.
 The other index contains location of 1000000 people and is updated every 4 minutes.

+Engineering challenges :

+1. Tunning kafka, spark streaming and elasticsearch in order to update the map as quick as possible.
+In particular tunning batch intervals has to be done carefully to avoid situations where the map is empty of points.

+2. Choosing k.